Things to do in Appledore, Devon

 Braunton Burrows is nearby, across the estuary and is a UNESCO Biosphere Reserve.
 Along with Westward Ho! it offers long sandy beaches which are popular with families in the summer and kitesurfing is also enjoyed along the firm sands.

-The Big Sheep attraction nearby is a petting farm which is popular with children.
+The Big Sheep attraction nearby is a petting farm that is popular with children.